cg20241b/final-project-inpokantutor/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/ZUtYscbQ)

+# Idea Concept
+Inspired by an amazing scenery animation or picture.
+Our team take an idea to create an animation about a scenery with timelapse animation form morning to night.

+In this concept, the main focus is on using lighting and shadowing techniques to add dimension and depth to the timelapse animation.
+The transition from morning to night will result in variations in light intensity and shadow movement, which will enhance the overall atmosphere of the scene.

+Additional animations, such as wind, moving clouds, birds, insects, and wind-blowing effects, will add dynamic elements, making the scene more lively and realistic.
+At night, the addition of the moon and stars will create a realistic night sky, with soft lighting from the moon and twinkling stars in the background.
+The moon and stars can also shift position or change in light intensity as time progresses, creating the impression of continuous time flow.

+For the interactive features, technologies like Unity and map magic, allowing users to interact with the scene by moving objects, manipulating clouds or manipulating the stars in the sky.
+Interactive buttons can also be used to trigger certain animations, such as initiating wind gusts or adjusting the speed of the time transition.

 # Reference for Project Implementation

   The scene that we are aiming to create is inspired by the change of lighting and shadow shown by the video below: